LuKeJerry/Menace-Amiga/README.md

 From his admisssion, his C code is derived from assembly code that was published in "Amiga Format" magazine:

 ================================================================================

-"For this analysis, I am hugely indebted to a series of articles that Jones wrote for the British magazine Amiga Format in 1990, in which he explained many of the game’s technical workings and provided much of its assembly-language source code, complete with invaluable comments.
+"For this analysis, I am hugely indebted to a series of articles that Jones wrote for the British magazine Amiga Format in 1990, in which he explained many of the game’s technical workings and provided much of its assembly-language source code, complete with invaluable comments."

-Both a full play-through of the game and a number of shorter clips showing each layer as it is added are available on this book’s Web site, as are Jones’s original assembly source and my own more readable C adaptation."
+"Both a full play-through of the game and a number of shorter clips showing each layer as it is added are available on this book’s Web site, as are Jones’s original assembly source and my own more readable C adaptation."

 ================================================================================